Ethiopia starts producing electricity from Nile dam | DW | 20.02.2022

 Ethiopia says the dam will not have repercussions downriver.
 Egypt objects that this is unlikely and that the dam will affect water supplies in time it takes for the reservoir to refill.

-Egypt has said the dam poses a grave threat to the nation's water supplies and Sudan has said the dam imperils millions of lives.
+Egypt, which has a population of around 100 million people, has said the dam poses a grave threat to the nation's water supplies, while Sudan has said the dam imperils millions of lives.

 African Union-sponsored talks between all three nations have yielded no progress.